 Other kids will respect your child much more if he/she acknowledges the truth of the posting maturely, saying things like, “Yes, what I did/what happened to me was terrible,” or “I can’t believe I was so stupid.
 What was I thinking?”
 They may even feel empathy for your child.
 Eventually, kids will stop talking about the humiliating matter when they find new titillating stories to talk about.

 11. There’s an old saying, “Bad publicity is better than no publicity.”
 Ask your children if they have ever noticed the magazines at the supermarket checkout counters or the TV shows about celebrities.
 They are full of juicy, humiliating tidbits!
 And they are often true!
 How can the celebrities stand it?
 It’s because the nasty stuff keeps them famous.
 So tell your kids that they are getting free publicity.
 And remind them that other kids are not going to believe all the nasty stuff about them just because it is posted in cyberspace.
 It’s not as though it were in The New York Times.

-12. If kids are cyberbullying your child, there is a good chance it’s because they feel your child victimized them in some way, so they are getting revenge.
-In fact, if the kids are angry with your child, it is a definite indication that they feel victimized.
+12. If kids are cyberbullying your child, there is a good chance it’s because they feel your child victimised them in some way, so they are getting revenge.
+In fact, if the kids are angry with your child, it is a definite indication that they feel victimised.
 So your child can ask them, “Are you mad at me?” or “Did I upset you?”
-If they answer, “Yes,” your child can discuss the matter and try to resolve it with them, apologizing if necessary.
-If they answer, “No,” they may realize they have no good reason to be mean and will stop.
+If they answer, “Yes,” your child can discuss the matter and try to resolve it with them, apologising if necessary.
+If they answer, “No,” they may realise they have no good reason to be mean and will stop.
 And if they still don’t stop, just let them continue and eventually they will stop.